filbeam/dashboard/README.md

 # FilCDN Dashboard

-This is an [Observable Framework](https://observablehq.com/framework) app running at https://dashboard.filspark.com.
+This is an [Observable Framework](https://observablehq.com/framework) app running at https://dashboard.filcdn.com and https://dashboard.calibration.filcdn.com.

 ## Development